atharv2807/manufac-assessment-atharv/README.md

 ### If not yet cloned the   project then here's how you can:
 1. Take clone of this project: `git clone https/ssh link`
 2. On terminal open the root directory of this project
+3. To install dependencies run: `yarn install`
-3. Run command `yarn start`
+4. Run command `yarn start`
-4. Hurray, the react server should now be visible on port 3000.
+5. Hurray, the react server should now be visible on port 3000.

 ### Screenshot:
 ![Screenshot of screen](./public/image.png)